Internet Message Access Protocol

-IMAP was designed with the goal of permitting complete management of an email box by multiple email clients, therefore clients generally leave messages on the server until the user explicitly deletes them.
+IMAP was designed with the goal of permitting complete management of an email box by multiple email clients; therefore, clients generally leave messages on the server until the user explicitly deletes them.
 An IMAP server typically listens on port number 143.
 IMAP over SSL/TLS (IMAPS) is assigned the port number 993.

 Virtually all modern e-mail clients and servers support IMAP, which along with the earlier POP3 (Post Office Protocol) are the two most prevalent standard protocols for email retrieval.
-Many webmail service providers such as Gmail and Outlook.com also provide support for both IMAP and POP3.
+Many webmail service providers such as Gmail and Outlook.com also support both IMAP and POP3.